Minimizing $f$-Divergences by Interpolating Velocity Fields: Velocity Field Interpolation from Samples

 Notice that the expectations in \eqref{eq.fdiv.variational} can be approximated by $\widehat{\mathbbE}_p[\cdot]$ and $\widehat{\mathbbE}_q[\cdot]$ using samples from $p$ and $q$ respectively.

 This is a \textit{surprising result}.
 Since $h$ is related to $D_\phi$'s field (as per Theorem \ref{thm.gf}), one may associate maximizing $D_\phi$'s variational lowerbound with its velocity field estimation.
 However, the above observation shows that, to approximate $D_\phi$'s field, one should maximize the variational lowerbound of its \textit{mirror divergence} $D_\psi$!
-To our best knowledge, this ``mirror structure'' in the context of Wasserstein Gradient Flow has never been studied before.
+To our best knowledge, this ``mirror structure'' in the context of WGF has never been studied before.